brimdata/super/book/src/super-sql/types/intro.md

-The syntax of individual literal values follows the [SUP format](../../formats/sup.md) in that any legal SUP value is also valid SuperSQL literal.
+The syntax of individual literal values follows the [SUP format](../../formats/sup.md) in that any legal SUP value is also a valid SuperSQL literal.
 In particular, the type decorators in SUP utilize a double colon (`::`) syntax that is compatible with the SuperSQL [`cast`](../expressions.md#casts) operator.